Star of Bethlehem (ornithogalum umbellatum)

 Distribution:

-Wild roses occur naturally throughout the temperate regions of the northern hemisphere, from China to North America.
-However, Asia boasts the greatest species variety.
+Wild roses occur naturally throughout the temperate regions of the Northern Hemisphere, from China to North America, but Asia can boast the greatest diversity of species and varieties.

 rose culivarsHistory & Mythology

-Roses are most famous as a universal symbol of love.
-And most of the ancient stories focus on the old cultivated varieties.
-Rosa gallica, a deep red, fragrant flower, also known as ‘Provins Rose’ has garnered most of the attention.
-(It has been named after a small town near Paris, France, which was once was a center of Rose cultivation and trade, not to be confused with ‘Provence’, a region in southern France famous for perfumery and vast Lavender fields).
+Roses are universally famous as a symbol of love.
+Pride of place takes the ancient cultivar Rosa gallica, a deep red, fragrant flower, also known as ‘Provins Rose’.
+(Provins, a small town near Paris, France, was once a centre of Rose cultivation and trade, not to be confused with ‘Provence’, a region of southern France famous for vast Lavender fields).

-In ancient Greece, the Roses was an emblem of the Aphrodite, the Goddess of Love.
-According to some stories, the flower sprang from her tears as they mingled with the blood of her dying lover Adonis.
-But others have claimed this story for the origin of the Scarlet Pheasant’s Eye, (Adonis annua).
-Judging by its ancient associations with various funeral cults, Rose is the more likely candidate.
+In the Middle East, a garden encircled by fragrant roses was the image of sanctity.
+It represented the Garden of Eden itself.
+Roses were everywhere, adorning patios and palatial pleasure gardens as a floral symbol of female virtue.
+Far less virtuous, in Ancient Greece, Roses were an emblem of Aphrodite, the Goddess of Love.
+According to legend, roses sprang from her tears and mingled with the blood of her dying lover Adonis.
+But the same story is told about the Scarlet Pheasant’s Eye (Adonis annua).
+But given its ancient association with various funeral cults, Rose is the more likely candidate.

-Rose symbolizes eternal love – beyond the grave.
-It has long been used to signify the approaching death and a ‘rose garden’ is often regarded as synonymous with the’ final resting place’.
-This symbolism is echoed in fairy tales, such as the Sleeping Beauty, who is overcome by a ‘magical sleep’ after pricking herself with the spindle.
-The entire castle and all within it become engulfed in an impenetrable mass of rambling Roses until she is finally brought back to life by the love of her prince.
+The Rose is still a symbol of eternal love beyond the grave.
+It also has long been seen to signify the approach of death, and the ‘rose garden’ is a fitting image of the ‘final resting place’.
+This symbolism echoes in fairy tales like Sleeping Beauty, who succumbs to a ‘magical sleep’ after pricking herself with the spindle.
+Climbing roses overtake the entire castle, and everyone within it is engulfed by the impenetrable mass of thorny climbers.
+Until love brings her back to life when a beautiful young prince cuts through the rambling roses.

-Ancient myths often mesh the symbolism of life, death, and love – reminding us that they are closely related.
-The red Rose symbolizes blood, the magical conduit of the life-force itself.
-In dualistic philosophies, life and death are seen as mutually exclusive opposites rather than different phases of a process that consists of both and is cyclic in nature.
-Love engenders life and life engenders death.
-But death is a phase of recomposing, Once rejuvenated the soul returns when love calls.
+Ancient myths often intertwine the symbolism of the closely related themes of life, love, and death.
+The red Rose signifies blood, the conduit of life itself.
+But, in dualistic philosophies, life and death are mutually exclusive opposites rather than different phases of a cyclic process that comprises both.
+Love engenders life, and life engenders death.
+In this view, death is a stage of transformation, decomposing and recomposing.
+The soul rejuvenates and returns to life when love calls.

-Although it is said that Avicenna invented the art of distillation in the 10th century, remnants of essential oils have even been found in the tombs of the ancient Egyptians, and in pre-historic alembic stills dating back thousands of years BC.
+‘Rose Otto’ means ‘rose essence’, and implies steam-distilled essential oil of roses, never solvent-extracted Rose Absolute.
+The art of distillation is ancient and is usually attributed to Avicenna, who lived in the 10th century.
+But it is far older.
+Residues of essential oils have even been found in the tombs of the Pharaohs, and in pre-historic alembic stills dating back thousands of years.

 rose garden